tinne26/kage-desk/tutorials/intro/04_built_in_functions.md

 }
 ```

-You can also divide by 4, for example, to see the result more clearly.
+You can also divide by 4, for example, to see the result even more clearly.
 If you got it, well done!
 If you didn't, don't worry.
 There's a common idea here that's worth explaining as it comes up all the time when writing shaders: conceptually, we wanted to do the same as in the previous example... but at a different scale.
 We wanted to project the original "canvas" to one that was half the size, and then apply the same `mod` function as we had been doing.
-This idea of scaling / projecting / deforming a space or surface is quite common in shaders.
+This idea of scaling / projecting / deforming a space or surface is extremely common in shaders.
+It may be confusing at the beginning, but try to wrap your mind around it.
 In general, when you have to work at the context of a single pixel, mathematical transformations are a very powerful tool.

 Let's go with another challenge.
 Remember the half-white half-black screen?
 Try now to make the split be wavy instead of a straight line using `sin` or `cos`.